 Despite the fact that the plant cell wall forms one of the largest biomasses on Earth and is an important component of food for the world's population, many fundamental aspects of its structure and function, and the

 enzymes responsible for its synthesis are still largely a mystery.
 In addition, the complex polysaccharides produced by plants are utilized around the globe

-We are part of the University of Cambridge Bioenergy Initiative and also one of the six research hubs in the BBSRC Sustainable Bioenergy Centre.
-This virtual centre is composed of academic and industrial partners,
+We are part of the University of Cambridge Bioenergy Initiative and were one of the six research hubs in the BBSRC Sustainable Bioenergy Centre.
+This virtual centre was composed of academic and industrial partners,

 based at each of the Universities of Cambridge, Dundee, Nottingham and York and Rothamsted Research.

 Our contribution is the BSBEC Cell Wall Sugars Programme – developing strategies to improve plants and